 Empathy, Choice & the Next Generation of Innovators

-What can we use social entrepreneurship to impact global health challenges?
+How can we use social entrepreneurship to impact global health challenges?
 In this episode we explore entrepreneurship, the science of choosing, and the radical power of empathy.
-Guests include Swartmore College professor of social theory and social action Barry Schwartz, Columbia University professor of business Sheena Iyengar, Iora Health's Rushika Fernandopulle and Princeton students Azza Cohen and Justin Ziegler.
+Guests include Swarthmore College professor of social theory and social action Barry Schwartz, Columbia University professor of business Sheena Iyengar, Iora Health's Rushika Fernandopulle and Princeton students Azza Cohen and Justin Ziegler.

 Pitch Day, Payment Reform & Behavior Change

 How can we best understand how effective behavior change works and how to get the human motivators right in health care?
 We're also answering questions from listeners and give a sneak peek into RWJF's first-ever Pitch Day.
 Guests include RWJF's assistant vice president of research-evaluation-learning Brian Quinn, social scientist BJ Fogg, former entrepreneur in residence Thomas Goetz, angel investor Esther Dyson and NPR science correspondent Shankar Vedantam.

 Behavioral Economics, the Science of Placebo Studies & More